Managed by MedSciCommsNet (MSCN)

 Please note the plan is for a maximum 20 participants and we restrict attendance to a maximum of two individuals per agency.
 If more than 20 names are listed, then email and ask to be added to the waiting list.

-MedComms Networking is sponsored by:
+MedComms Networking is supported by:

-Many thanks to all the Sponsors of MedComms Networking
+Many thanks to the Supporters of MedComms Networking

 BRUNCH AND LEARN - 21 AUGUST 2015 - OXFORD